Monday, June 20, 2016

 When eBay proves fruitful

-I've bought an Atari ST and SM125 of eBay.
+I've bought an Atari ST and SM125 on eBay.
 However, both are in terrible condition!
 Very dirty with many battle scars and what looks like scorch marks near the power unit area.
 I took the chance and won the bid for a shocking 99 pence.
 Yep, less than one pound and that included the monitor as well :-)

 After all that work, I'm happy to have this marvellous ST running!
-Plus the SM125 is a fantastic monitor.
-To think of its previous condition with the keyboard grime, burn marks, and all that weird thick sludge is gross.
-For once, eBay has produced a bargain and I'm glad to have rescued this beautiful old computer.
+Plus, the SM125 is a fantastic monitor.
+To think of its previous condition with the keyboard grime, burn marks, and all that weird, thick sludge is gross.
+For once, eBay has produced a bargain, and I'm glad to have rescued this beautiful old computer.

 SysInfo reports it to be a 1040 STF with TOS 1.00 and 1MB RAM ...and all for 99 pence.
 Woop Woop!